leslieroca/Data-Visualization/README.md

 $ pip install --user matplotlib

-n o t e : You might need to use pip3 instead of pip when installing packages.
+NOTE: You might need to use pip3 instead of pip when installing packages.
 Also, if this command doesn’t work, you might need to leave off the --user flag.